 A client’s decision to become a whistleblower isn’t an easy one; lawyers must be able to answer the client’s basic questions.
 What is a false claim?
 What types of claims are actionable?
 Is there a heightened pleading requirement?
 What is an “original source”?
 Does the relator get a reward?
 Is the whistleblower protected from retaliation?

-This article by TELG managing principal R. Scott Oswald and Jason Zuckerman was published by The Practical Lawyer on June 1, 2009.
+TELG managing principal R. Scott Oswald and Jason Zuckerman was published by The Practical Lawyer on June 1, 2009.

 Questions and Answers About the Qui Tam Provision of the False Claims Act